tarantool/tarantool-curl/README.md

     http_other_responses -- this is a total number of requests which have requests not a HTTP 200

-    failed_requests -- this is a total number of requests which have -- failed (included systeme erros, curl errors, HTTP -- erros and so on)
+    failed_requests -- this is a total number of requests which have -- failed (included system erros, curl errors, and so on -- but not HTTP errors)
   }
 ```